S10skeleton/My-Flix/README.md

 ---

-© 2024 Your Name.
+© 2024 Shane Beaman.
 All Rights Reserved.